-With its aircraft field campaigns, DIAMET joins worldwide efforts to sample weather systems through aircraft observations (e.g. Schäfler et al., 2011; Sapp et al., 2013).
-To the authors'

-knowledge there have only been two previous research flights into an intense cyclone of this type, crossing the strong wind regions near the cyclone center.
-[Shapiro and Keyser \(1990\)](#) show dropsonde sections across a similar storm observed on 16 March 1987 during the Alaskan Storms Programme.
-A second cyclone that developed extremely rapidly was observed at three stages in its evolution in IOP4 of the ERICA experiment.
-[Neiman et al. \(1993\)](#) present dropsonde sections through this storm and [Wakimoto et al. \(1992\)](#) present data from the aircraft radar in more detail.
+With its aircraft field campaigns, DIAMET joins worldwide efforts to sample weather systems through aircraft observations (e.g., Schäfler et al. 2011; Sapp et al. 2013).
+To the authors' knowledge there have only been two previous research flights into an intense cyclone of this type, crossing the strong wind regions near the cyclone center.
+Shapiro and Keyser (1990) show dropsonde sections across a similar storm observed on 16 March 1987 during the Alaskan Storms Programme.
+A second cyclone that developed extremely rapidly was observed at three stages in its evolution in IOP4 of the Experiment on Rapidly Intensifying Cyclones over the Atlantic (ERICA) experiment.
+Neiman et al. (1993) present dropsonde sections through this storm and Wakimoto et al. (1992) present data from the aircraft radar in more detail.
 Some common aspects of the observed structures will be compared in this paper.
-Friedhelm also passed over Scotland where there is a high density automatic weather station network and radar network estimating precipitation rate from reflectivity (discussed by [Vaughan et al. \(2014\)](#)).
+Friedhelm also passed over Scotland where there is a high-density automatic weather station network and radar network estimating precipitation rate from reflectivity (discussed by Vaughan et al. 2014, manuscript submitted to Bull.
+Amer.
+Meteor.
+Soc.).
 Also, numerical models have improved considerably in the last 20 years.
-Here, a state of the art numerical weather prediction model is evaluated against in-situ and dropsonde observations and then used to analyze the history of air masses passing through the regions of strongest low-level winds.
-The scientific questions addressed are:
+Here, a state-of-the-art numerical weather prediction model is evaluated against in situ and dropsonde observations and then used to analyze the history of air masses passing through the regions of strongest low-level winds.
+The scientific questions addressed are as follows:

-1. How are the strong-wind regions southwest of the cyclone core related to the characteristic air streams that have been proposed to exist there (CCB and sting jet)?
-2. Where trajectory analysis identifies different air streams, are they observed to have distinct air mass properties?
-3. What dynamical mechanism is responsible for the observed cloud banding in the cloud head and to the south of the cyclone?
+- (i) How are the strong wind regions southwest of the cyclone core related to the characteristic airstreams that have been proposed to exist there (CCB and sting jet)?